 NOTE: Place the tissue expander in the exact desired location, as the BIOCELL® textured surface promotes mild tissue adherence to help immobilize the expander.
-The device can be further immobilized by suturing the tabs to the surrounding tissue.
-Sutures can be placed through the precut needle hole on each tab.
-Suturing material and technique used are up to the judgment of the surgeon.

 2. MAGNA-SITE® Injection Site Placement

 Place the tissue expander flat and correctly-oriented in the pocket.
 The MAGNA-SITE® injection site should be situated anteriorly, adjacent to the skin surface.